alex98/mission_to_mars/README.md

 Create a template HTML file called index.html that will take the mars data dictionary and display all of the data in the appropriate HTML elements.
 Use the following as a guide for what the final product should look like, but feel free to create your own design.

-Step 3 - Submission
-To submit your work to BootCampSpot, create a new GitHub repository and upload the following:

-The Jupyter Notebook containing the scraping code used.

-Screenshots of your final application.

-Submit the link to your new repository to BootCampSpot.

 Hints